 "At one o'clock precisely, the procession, escorted by the Lancaster comet band... proceeded to the tent where a very excellent dinner had been furnished by the ladies and citizens of the town."
 Following grace and dinner, there were congratulatory messages on the success of the day and a speech by Dr. George B. Loring.
 His topic was certainly of interest to the "farmers and mechanics" of 1874 and their families, a gathering of about 400 people: "The Honor, Usefulness, and Profits of Farming."
 The day ended with sack, wheelbarrow and foot races, and a jumping match.

 Food has always been an integral part of the fair festivities, and the Farmers' and Mechanics' Hall, built around 1880, hosted thousands of diners over the years.
 When the building was torn down in the early 1950's, foundation stones went to decorate the town hall, and the building's wood patched the town barn.
 The afternoon chicken dinner (without speeches), however, stayed nearby, as the Federated Church continued the tradition.
-Today the chicken barbecue is run by local boy scouts, and takes place in a shady grove on the fairgrounds behind Emerson School and not far from a very modern Food Court.
+The chicken barbecue continued through the early 2000's and was run by local boy scouts, taking place in a shady grove on the fairgrounds behind Emerson School.

 Food for display, rather than immediate consumption was also important to the fair.
 The Town Hall (and later the Fire Station and Emerson School) was always filled with good things from a farm kitchen.
 There was bread and pie, and a variety of pickled and preserved items.
 At a far table, other farm crafts were displayed - the quilting, the sewing, the tatting.

-Apples are still on display in their uncooked state as one of the primary hall exhibits, and many entries come from local orchards.
 In the exhibit hall, however, the farmer is no longer king.
 Categories of entries have changed over the years to adapt to the changing character of area communities.
 Vegetable and fruit requirements cater to home gardeners, since amounts needed for judging are small (although farmers can certainly enter).
 Not so in the early years.
 The 1906 premium list listed awards for an ACRE of corn, and a FIELD of corn and potatoes."Domestic and Fancy Articles" and "Handicraft" categories have expanded in number, and although tatting is gone, area talents are displayed in quilting, embroidery, sewing, photography, woodworking, painting, and dozens of other categories for adults and youth.
 The original list of 53 opportunities on a handbill has expanded to about 500 in an 80-page booklet.
 To raise money for premiums in early years, the Farmers' and Mechanics' Association held oyster suppers, sometimes with a spelling match and calico party.
 In more recent times, the state underwrote the premiums paid to agricultural winners, about $3,500 in 1982 which went up to around $7,000 by 1990.
-When this funding was cut about eight years ago, the Bolton Fair committee took over paying the premiums and continues to subsidize the premium payments today.
+When this funding was cut, the Bolton Fair committee took over paying the premiums and continues to subsidize the premium payments today.
 Admission, once free for the grounds and 25 cents for the hall, became a $1 admission around 1980.
-The fair committee keeps the price stable for a couple of years, then typically raises it by $1.
+The fair committee continues to keep prices fair in order to maintain the grounds and ensure the fair's existence for future generations.

 Seeing the growth in the town population and the demand on town services, in 1998 the Bolton Fair, Inc. purchased 53 acres of land just across the town line in Lancaster for future use.
-That need came in 2006 and the Bolton Fair relocated to the new property that year and continues to operate there to this date.
-In 2008 the fair was moved from September to August and a fourth day was tried with the midway hours on the Wednesday evening.
+That need came in 2006, when the Bolton Fair relocated to the new property that year.
+In 2008 the fair was moved from September to August and a fourth day was added with midway preview hours on Wednesday evening.

 Over the years, individual activities have been adjusted as the community and society changed, but the basics remain the same.
 Agriculture -- animal shows, demonstrations and hall exhibits -- remains the focus, with food and family fun in the form of contests, rides and games important runners-up.
 The committee today looks for shows and demonstrations that will educate as well as entertain, to keep knowledge of agricultural roots in people's minds, if not in their day-to-day lives.
 A midway was added in the last half-century and over the past couple of decades the 150-booth craft show and the 100-plus commercial exhibitors including home improvement and farmers' market offerings have added other components to the fair.